Tapedar College To Be Converted Into Revenue Training Academy - UrduPoint

 Tapedar College To Be Converted Into Revenue Training Academy

-KARACHI, (UrduPoint / Pakistan Point News - 4th Mar, 2020 ) :Sindh Minister for Revenue Makhdoom Mahboob Wednesday decided to convert Tapedar Training College (TTC) into Revenue Training academy (RTA) so that necessary technical training of all revenue officials for e-stamping and e-registration and ease of doing business-related requirements could be met.
+KARACHI, (UrduPoint / Pakistan Point News - 5th Mar, 2020 ) :Sindh Minister for Revenue Makhdoom Mahboob has decided to convert Tapedar Training College (TTC) into Revenue Training academy (RTA) so that necessary technical training of all revenue officials for e-stamping and e-registration and ease of doing business-related requirements could be met.

 He took this decision while presiding over a meeting here at his office at New Secretariat, said a statement.